Night of the Gliders: Israeli reactions

 The day after the attack saw many businesses and institutions closed whilst residents were told to go in to bomb shelters as military commandos looked for any further attackers.

 The IDF was heavily criticized by the Israeli press.
 The headline of Maariv read "Foul-Up in the North – A Blow to the Army".
 The press also called for an investigation as to how the infiltration was possible.
 Israeli Prime Minister Yitzhak Shamir blamed Syria for the attack, saying "It is clear that they could not have done it without the patronage and the help of the Syrians", and stated that Israel held Syria responsible.
 Deputy Chief of Staff (Ramatkal) Ehud Barak vowed that the PFLP-GC "will in due time pay the price".
 Speaking before the Knesset on 30 November, Israeli Defense Minister Yitzhak Rabin sent his condolences to the families of the casualties.
 He assured the residents of the Galilee that the IDF will do the best they can to prevent similar raids.
 However, he admitted that "all the steps required by orders and procedures were not taken in this camp, which led to the grave consequences."

-At first, the only soldier indicted was the sentry, 19 year old Roni Almog, who was sentenced to a three years imprisonment for cowardice leading to the deaths of six others.
+At first, the only soldier indicted was the sentry, 19 year old Roni Almog, who was court marshaled and sentenced to a three years imprisonment for cowardice leading to the deaths of six others.
 Only following public pressure did Chief of Staff Dan Shomron decide to take further proceedings and transfer the brigade operations officer from his position.
 This gave birth to the phrase "The sentry syndrome" (Tismonet HaShin-Gimel), meaning that a system is trying to shake off responsibility for a failure by putting all the blame on the lowest possible rank.

 A monument commemorating the casualties of the incident was raised near Kiryat Shmona.